 Each month, Barrier Islands Free Medical Clinic, a free clinic in Charleston, SC, shines a spotlight on one of our many exceptional volunteers.
 From medical staff to voluntary file clerks, BIFMC is able to provide a warm, caring and expert primary medical home to hundreds of uninsured patients.
 The residents and workers of our Lowcountry community are cared for and kept healthy due to the commitment of our volunteers.

-Thank you, Kurtyss, for being a dedicated, open-minded and compassionate young man!
-Our patients – and our team- are lucky to have you as a part of our volunteer family!
+Thank you, Royal, for being a dedicated, open-minded and compassionate new addition to the team!
+We are lucky to have you as a part of our volunteer family!

 If you know and would like to nominate a current BIFMC volunteer, please email us; To thank a volunteer, please share this spotlight via social media!

 If you would like to learn more about how you can volunteer for Barrier Islands Free Medical Clinic, click here.